-On-Duty Staff - Where on-duty staff are sitting either Part A or Part B of the Station Officers examination, they shall be required to work the remaining part of their shift and any call-backs organised accordingly.
+On-Duty Staff Where staff are on-duty, they shall be released from duty and a call- back arranged to cover the time of absence.
+Off-Duty Staff Where staff are off-duty, they shall be paid at a rate of ordinary time for the period they are sitting the examination.
+On-Duty Staff - Part A/B of SO Exam Where on-duty staff are sitting either Part A or Part B of the Station Officers examination, they shall be required to work the remaining part of their shift and any call-backs organised accordingly.